wamorkart/flashggFinalFit/README_forH4Gamma.md

 flashggFinalFit for H-->aa-->4gamma analysis
 =======

-How to run flashgg final fit package for the H-->aa-->4gamma analysis
+How to run flashgg final fit package for the H-->aa-->4gamma analysis (currently working on 2016 samples and data)

 #### The most recent branch is Tanvi_H4G